Jobs & RFP Opportunities

 Current and Upcoming Opportunities

-To revegetate former reservoir areas, KRRC will use seed collected within the Project area watershed.
+As part of restoration of former reservoir areas, KRRC will revegetate areas with native seed.
+KRRC will seek service providers to collect seeds of over 50 different plant species within the Project area watershed.
+Collected seed will be dried, cleaned, tested, and stored by the vendor, for later propagation in the Project area.
+Propagation of native seed will be done by other contractors under a separate contract described below.
 The first seed collection season will start in August of 2018 and continue until November 2018.
 Subsequent task orders for future years may be warranted based on Project needs and vendor performance.
 Since not every proposed native plant produces seed every year, long-term seed collection will guarantee good plant diversity in the project area.
-Collected seed will be dried, cleaned, tested, and stored for later propagation, or ultimately for dispersal in the Project area.
-Propagation of native seed will be done by other contractors under a separate contract described below.
-KRRC seed collectors will be collecting seed of over 50 different plant species.

 Invasive Exotic Vegetation (IEV) Eradication